 Previous consideration The Council approved environmental sustainability plans in 2023, including publishing an environmental sustainability statement outlining our continued commitment toward environmental sustainability.
-This paper has been reviewed by the Executive Leadership Team (ELT) and the People and Resources Committee (PRC).
-Decision The Council is asked to note the ongoing progress toward our sustainability targets.
-Next steps The HCPC will continue making progress towards being a leading environmentally sustainable regulator.
+This paper has been reviewed by the Executive Leadership Team (ELT).
+Decision The Committee is asked to note the ongoing progress toward our sustainability targets.
+Next steps This paper will be presented for further discussion to the Council at its meeting on 26 September 2024.
 Strategic priority Strategic Priority 5: Build a resilient, healthy, capable and sustainable organisation.
 Financial and resource implications This is a long-term objective that will require ongoing financial support.
 The various implementations required to deliver the objectives should in time see the organisation become more efficient and both environmentally and financially sustainable.
 EDI impact and Welsh Language Standards Climate change poses a threat to the health and wellbeing of everyone on the planet.
 The HCPC has committed to reducing the impact of our operations, partly delivered through the actions outlined in this paper.
 Author James McMahon, Head of Estates, Facilities Management and Sustainability james.mcmahon@hcpc-uk.org Executive Sponsor Alastair Bridges, Executive Director of Resources alastair.bridges@hcpc-uk.org